memyboi/PokemonAGBMovementTest/README.md

 make
 ./build/PokemonAGBMovement
 ```
-assuming you have the correct dependancies, it should go off without a hitch.
+assuming you have the correct dependencies, it should go off without a hitch.